Top Wine Producers of Friuli-Venezia

 37024 Negrar in Valpolicella,

 This leading producer in Friuli has pushed the boundaries of bio-dynamic viticulture, and owner Josko Gravener has gone where no-one else had previously dared in his pursuit of excellence.
-Gravener was dissatisfied with the quality of his whites in the mid-90s, despite their potential and started experimenting with more extreme viticultural and vinification methods.
+Gravener was dissatisfied with his whites’ quality in the mid-90s, despite their potential, and started experimenting with more extreme viticultural and vinification methods.
 Today, absolutely no chemicals are used whatsoever, and vines are planted at very high densities and give very low yields.
 The whites are now utterly outstanding: Bianco Breg is a blend of Chardonnay, Riesling, Sauvignon, and Pinot Gris, a wine of considerable depth, concentration, and power.
 It is deeply colored and marvelously complex, a testament to the skill and brilliance of Josko Gravner and his team!

 Via Lenzuolo Bianco 9,

 Another boutique estate following the model set down by Miani and others – low yields, organic practices, and a minuscule output.
 Founded by Silvana Forte and Flavio Basilicata in 1984, Le Due Terre produces just a few thousand bottles of high-quality reds and whites.
 The owners work to strict organic principles, and the use of pesticides and other chemicals is banned.
 Their wines are mostly classic Friulian blends, the white from Tocai Friulano and Ribolla Gialla, the red from Refresco and Schioppettino.
 With its dense, concentrated fruit and cool-climate finesse, a varietal Merlot is the icing on the cake.
 A superb range of organic wines.

 Via Roma 68/B,